-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students who were

-C1 Total first-time, first-year (freshman) men who applied 642 C1 Total first-time, first-year (freshman) women who applied 796 C1 Total first-time, first-year (freshman) men who were admitted 641 C1 Total first-time, first-year (freshman) women who were admitted 793 C1 Total full-time, first-time, first-year (freshman) men who enrolled 360 C1 Total part-time, first-time, first-year (freshman) men who enrolled 39 C1 Total full-time, first-time, first-year (freshman) women who enrolled 472 C1 Total part-time, first-time, first-year (freshman) women who enrolled 97
+C1 Total first-time, first-year (freshman) men who applied 615 C1 Total first-time, first-year (freshman) women who applied 883

+C1 Total first-time, first-year (freshman) men who were admitted 612 C1 Total first-time, first-year (freshman) women who were admitted 880

+C1 Total full-time, first-time, first-year (freshman) men who enrolled 387 C1 Total part-time, first-time, first-year (freshman) men who enrolled 52

+C1 Total full-time, first-time, first-year (freshman) women who enrolled 551 C1 Total part-time, first-time, first-year (freshman) women who enrolled 106